Lake Tahoe groups support fight against invasive species

 TRUCKEE, Calif.
 (AP) — A conservation group and a coalition of municipal drinking water providers at Lake Tahoe have pitched in to try to stunt the growth of invasive aquatic plants that can degrade water quality and rob the lake of its famed clarity.

-The Truckee Sun reports the Tahoe Fund and the Tahoe Water Suppliers Association recently reached their fundraising goal to buy more than 150 bottom barriers and other resources to support the Tahoe Resource Conservation District in fighting the invasive plants.
+The Tahoe Fund and the Tahoe Water Suppliers Association recently reached their fundraising goal to buy more than 150 bottom barriers and other resources to support the Tahoe Resource Conservation District in fighting the invasive animals and plants, the Truckee Sierra Sun reported Tuesday.

-The two groups launched a fundraising effort last year to add $52,000 to complete the bottom barriers project.
+The conservation district’s inventory of the barriers was 1.5 acres short of the 5-acre (2-hectare) limit for the lake.
+The funding from the groups will allow the conservation to reach the coverage limit.

-The barriers will be deployed this spring by the conservation district.
-The barriers are made of a plastic-like material that allows oxygen to flow through but starve the invasive plants of sunlight.
+The association had allocated $26,000 last year to help the conservation district, but the idea surfaced for the group to work with the Tahoe Fund on a matching fundraising challenge, said Madonna Dunbar, the association’s executive director.

 Most Read Nation & World Stories